You spent a long time in mediation negotiating and getting your custody order worked out so that both you and your ex were satisfied with it.

-- Do you show up or get involved in your child’s activities sports, plays, etc.
+- Do you show up or get involved in your child’s sports, plays, etc.

 Younger Children vs. Teens

-Your teenager is going to handle circumstances in a different way than when they were younger.
+Your teenager will handle circumstances in a different way than when they were younger.
 This is often done by expressing their anger or showing resentment in ways that are new or different than what you are accustomed to.